rdevans87/PWA_BudgetTracker/README.md

 ## Installation

+npm i mongoose` to create path to Mongo database.

+`npm i express` for web framework for node.js
 ## Usage

+un `node seeders/seed` to import the initial data set.

+Run `node server` to establish a connection with `Mongo Atlas`.

+Use`http://localhost:3000/` to run this application in your browser.

 For more information on deploying with MongoDB Atlas and Heroku, please visit the [resources](#resources) section.
 # Features